afiskon/erl-min-prj/README.md

 make deb
 ```

-Also using this template you can create your own Erlang application:
+Also using this template you can create your own Erlang service:

 ```
 git checkout ...